johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2012-11-02-xsdxml-schema-generator-xsdexe-taking/index.md

 And that's us done.
 Whilst it's no doubt unfashionable I think that this is a very useful approach indeed and I commend it to the interweb!

-## Update - using Xsd.exe to generate XSD from XML
+## Updated - using Xsd.exe to generate XSD from XML

 I was chatting to a friend about this blog post and he mentioned that you can actually use Xsd.exe to generate XSD files from XML as well.
 He's quite right - this feature does exist.
 To go back to our example from earlier we can execute the following command: